 Max Wien invented the Wien bridge oscillator in 1891.
 In 1939 under Frederick Terman’s guidance, two students at Stanford University, Hewlett and Packard, developed a working audio signal generator in their garage using a Wien bridge and a lamp stabilizer.
 This was their first product and the beginning of the Hewlett Packard company!

 The bridge circuit is C1 R4a and C3 R4b.
 R4 is a dual-ganged potentiometer and controls the frequency, which is 1/2πRC.
 Assuming R4 is central, say 2k, this would be 1/(2*π* 5k * 0.01u) = 3kHz.
-The lamp is a small 12V filament type like you used to get in panel pilot lamps.
+The lamp is a small 12V incandescent light bulb.
 As the filament heats up, its resistance goes up, reducing the current through it, reducing the gain and amplitude at the output, so you have a very effective negative feedback amplitude control.
 The idea is to adjust R2 so that the circuit only goes into oscillation.
 This gives a smaller output but the best low distortion performance.

 C1 R4a is a series or high-pass filter, and C3 R4b is a parallel low-pass filter.
 When they are the same at any given point, the positive feedback from the output to the non-inverting input causes the amp to oscillate at a gain set by 1+ R2/Rlamp.

-As you can see from the Fourier display below, the worst harmonic is 58dB down; this is about 0.13% THD.
+As you can see from the Fourier display in the oscilloscope images below, the worst harmonic is 58dB down; this is about 0.13% THD.
 If you were to follow this circuit with a low pass filter set to cut just after the set frequency, you could knock another 30dB off, making it well below 0.01% assuming the filter doesn’t add too much distortion of its own.

 If an oscillator is very clean, amplitude stable, and able to tune over a 10:1 frequency range, and with a selectable cap range, it makes a nice test oscillator.
-But a bigger value pot would be better—I only had a 50k lying around.
-Note that the pot should be a LIN type, not a LOG type.
+But a bigger value potentiometer would be better—I only had a 50k lying around.
+Note that the potentiometer should be linear and not logarithmic.

 |A good clean sine wave||All harmonics > 58dB down|